 When vacancy rates are low, the demand for tenants can be high.
 One way to ensure your rentals stand out above the crowd and stay filled longer is to offer amenities that tenants want in a rental.
 If you know what a tenant wants in a rental, then you can either retrofit your apartments and houses or use it as a checklist when buying other investment properties.

 Would you like to know what the top 10 features that renters want?
 Here is what we have found:

 A recent study completed by FIREPAW shows that 75% of renters either have a pet or want a pet in the near future.
-There is a growing demand for pets among tenants not only as members of the family but as medical help aswell.
+[Since the outbreak of COVID19 in 2020, this number is more around 85% of renters.]
+There is a growing demand for pets among tenants not only as members of the family but as medical help as well.
 Pet owners tend to stay longer and will thus reduce your vacancy rates.
 Many landlords are squeamish to accept pets out of fear of damage to the unit.
-Check out our recent blog article entitled “Should You Accept Pets?
-Yes!” that addresses this issue.
+Check out our free Ebook on accepting pets into your rental home.

 WASHER AND DRYER

 On the top of a tenants list of wants in a rental unit, laundry facilities are the #1.
 We all live busy lives and the last thing a tenant wants to do is to have to haul their clothes to a nasty laundromat.
 If you want to hit the jackpot, install a washer and dryer within the unit – or at least the hookup for one.
 If the unit lacks the space or it does not fit in the layout, consider creating a laundry room.
 Installing pay-per-use machines is a nice way to create a little increase in income and offset the additional utility costs.